Run the Roc, Tri the Roc, Du the Roc

-Unity Health Systems Rochester Flower City Half Marathon (4/27)
+Rochester Regional Health System Flower City Half Marathon (4/26)

 This United States of America Track and Field Association certified course truly showcases the splendor of Rochester and the heart (and legs) of an athlete.
 The course takes runners down city streets, through scenic neighborhoods and into public parks.
 After dashing past the Susan B. Anthony House racers circle around downtown passing by Frontier Field, home of the Rochester Red Wings.
 Participants will race down East Avenue passing the Rochester Museum and Science Center along with the George Eastman House and other standout mansions.
 A tour of the East End, Rochester’s popular nighttime destination, continues down Park Avenue.
 A visit through Highland Park offers a chance to scope out the park for the upcoming Lilac Festival, Rochester’s world-renowned lilac showcase.
 A trip though both old and new sections of Mount Hope Cemetery and a loop around the University of Rochester takes participants to Ford Street.
 An absolutely dazzling view of downtown Rochester behind the sparkling Frederick Douglass – Susan B. Anthony Memorial Bridge will greet those who have made it this far.
 After crossing the historic Ford Street Bridge a short run up Exchange Boulevard will bring challengers back to the Blue Cross Arena and cheering fans.